snehasharmabhu94-lang/snehasharma/index.md

 <img src="profile.jpg" alt="Sneha Sharma" width="250"/>
 # NAMASTE!
 HELLO!

-Hi, I'm **Sneha Sharma** – linguist, educator, and culture enthusiast.
+Hi, I’m Sneha Sharma!
-When I’m not exploring language pedagogy, acquisition, or other linguistics puzzles, you’ll probably find me dancing, reading, or doing something outdoorsy…
+I spend most of my time chasing words, sometimes in classrooms, sometimes in old texts, and often in the everyday chatter that makes a culture come alive.
+I’m a linguist, a teacher, and someone who can’t resist asking, “but why does this word work that way?”

-most likely just **reading and dancing outdoors**. 🌿💃📚
+When I’m not nerding out over language, you’ll probably find me reading in the sun, trying out a new dance step, or wandering into a conversation about food, stories, or travel.
+For me, language isn’t just grammar and rules.
+It is rhythm, play, and a way of connecting with people wherever I go.

 > **न हि ज्ञानेन सदृशं पवित्रमिह विद्यते ।**